Infinitely Losing My Edge

 I was there.

-I was the first guy playing Ossler to the rap kids.
+I was the first guy playing Spandau Ballet to the grime kids.

 Everybody thought I was crazy.